+If you use a distribution that is not based on Debian, or the previous approach did not work for you, you can use the following instructions.
 Please note that we assume a basic set of preinstalled tools and libraries, including tar, gcc, pkg-config, and others.
 We recommend installing EiffelStudio with the default locale (en_US).

 - 1. Install the development versions of libgtk and libxtst libraries, if you don't have them yet (libgtk2.0-dev and libxtst-dev on Ubuntu). - 2.
-Download EiffelStudio 7.3 from sourceforge: go to http://sourceforge.net/projects/ eiffelstudio/files/, click on Eiffel Studio 7.3 and then on the top build in the list (92766).
-Finally choose "Eiffel73_gpl_92766-linux-x86.tar.bz2".
+Download EiffelStudio 15.08 from sourceforge: go to http://sourceforge.net/projects/eiffelstudio/files/, click on Eiffel Studio 15.08 and then on the top build in the list (97862).
+Finally choose "Eiffel_15.08_gpl_97862-linux-x86-64.tar.bz2".
 Let's suppose you downloaded it to your Downloads folder. - 3.
-Extract it: sudo tar -xvjf \${HOME}/Downloads/Eiffel73_gpl_92766-linux-x86.tar.bz2 -C /opt - 4.
-Set the following environment variables (note that how and where to change environment variables depends on which distribution you use).
+Extract it: sudo tar -xvjf /Downloads/Eiffel_15.08_gpl_97862-linux-x86-64.tar.bz2 -C /opt - 4.
+Set the environment variables mentioned below (note that how and where to change environment variables depends on which distribution you use).
 Make sure you set these permanently and system-wide!
-Note: If you download the 64 bit version of EiffelStudio make sure to change the environment variable ISE_PLATFORM accordingly (as explained in the installation instructions of EiffelStudio).